EdgarO93/README-Generator/SampleReadMe/README.md

   ### Installation

   ***
-  Download this repo
+  Download this repo.
 ***

   ### Usage
-  run node index.js
+  None

   ### Contribute
-  None
+  Test always

   ## Test
-  Test always
+  test

   ## License
+  Copyright &copy; 2021 Edgar Ortega
   This project is licensed under the terms of the  <a href=" https://opensource.org/licenses/MIT" target= "_blank" > MIT </a> license.